typicode/please-upgrade-node/README.md

 })
 ```

-__Note__: for the message function, avoid using ES6 features like arrow functions or string interpolation to keep it compatible with older versions of Node
+__Note__: for the message function, avoid using ES6 features like arrow function or string interpolation to keep it compatible with older versions of Node

 ## See also